 Recent Awards and Funding Success

-In 2017 the RNCM was rated Gold in the Teaching Excellence Framework and has been the UK’s leading music college for research since 2014.
+In 2023 the RNCM was rated Gold in the Teaching Excellence Framework and is recognised internationally as one of the UK’s leading music conservatoires for research.
 It’s world-class reputation is further enhanced by multiple awards and through the success of significant externally funded projects.
 These include, amongst others:

 MEN Theatre Award: 1990, 1996, 2000, 2001, 2005, 2015